 - Try natural therapies – Meditation, massage therapy and acupuncture are three proven ways to help you relax.

-- Address your baby concerns – Prep the nursery with the basics; read up on birth and parenting a newborn; join online parenting forums; chat to your trusty health professional and/or other mums about life with a baby.
+- Address your baby concerns – Prep the nursery with the basics; read up on birth and parenting a newborn; join online parenting groups or forums; chat to your trusty health professional and/or other mums about life with a baby.